 3. Moringa is rich in zinc

-Zinc is one of the important mineral required for normal growth.
-As deficiency of zinc causes problems associated with ill mental health, hair loss, low potency in male and poor immune system.
+Zinc is one of the important minerals required for normal growth.
+A deficiency of zinc causes problems associated with ill mental health, hair loss, low potency in male, and poor immune systems.
 Moringa leaves are therefore become an excellent source of zinc supplement as it contains 25-30 mg Zinc per kg.

 4. Moringa contains high amounts of Potassium

 Another important mineral which moringa have is potassium.
 Low potassium causes weakness, diarrhea sweating.
 Dry leaves of moringa contains 1236 mg potassium per 100g.